• Home

 For a tool to claim permanent residency in my kitchen utensil drawer, it must be one that I need and use at least once a year, and usually much more often than that.
 For example, I often use a lot of fresh garlic when I cook, and consider a garlic press to be a mandatory kitchen item.

-On the other hand, I have a dear friend who, every time I am over at her house cooking and ask if she has garlic press (and yes, it happens more often than you might imagine) – every. time. – she looks at me like I’ve just asked her if I can borrow her spare flux-capacitor.
-(Note to self: Get Cheryl a garlic press {or a flux-capacitor} for her birthday next year.)
+On the other hand, I have a dear friend who, every time I am over at her house cooking and ask if she has garlic press (and yes, it happens more often than you might imagine) - every. time. - she looks at me like I’ve just asked her if I can borrow her spare flux-capacitor.
+(Note to self: Get Cheryl a garlic press (or a flux-capacitor) for her birthday next year.)

 The most ringing endorsement I can give for the items on this list is that I would buy another one exactly like the one I have if mine broke.
 That’s what it really boils down to, right?
 Would you miss it if it was gone?

-Scottish Spurtleblank
+Scottish Spurtle

 What the heck is a spurtle!?!
 Good Question!
 A spurtle is a Scottish cooking implement used to stir oats as they cook.
 Its design allows you to keep the oats off the base and out of the corner curve of the sauce pan as they are cooking.
 I use it whenever I cook any kind of small-grained product on the stove (i.e., grits, polenta, etc.)

-GIFT IDEA: Package a Scottish Spurtle and a bag of Irish Oats in a pretty ceramic cereal bowl and BOOM – a perfect gift for just about anyone.
+Gift Idea: Package a Scottish Spurtle and a bag of Irish Oats in a pretty ceramic cereal bowl and BOOM - a perfect gift for just about anyone.

-Danish Dough Whiskblank
+Danish Dough Whisk

 Ever wished your whisk had a little more heft to it?
-Here’s your new best friend – straight from your grandma’s kitchen!
-Built to last, this heavy-duty dough whisk is perfect for hand-mixing mixing batters and doughs of all kinds.
-Dough doesn’t get caught up in the wires, and it cleans up in seconds.
+Here's your new best friend - straight from your grandma's kitchen!
+Built to last, a heavy-duty Danish dough whisk is perfect for hand-mixing mixing batters and doughs of all kinds.
+Dough doesn't get caught up in the wires, and it cleans up in seconds.

-TRY: Buttermilk Biscuits
+Try: Buttermilk Biscuits

-German Spaetzle Makerblank
+German Spaetzle Maker

 A spaetzle maker, common in German-speaking countries, simplifies the spaetzle making process and speeds up the prep time.
-It’s kind of a one-hit wonder, but if you love spaetzle, it is almost indispensable.
+It's kind of a one-hit wonder, but if you love spaetzle, it is almost indispensable.
+I use ours every year when making our annual Oktoberfest dinner!

-Microplane Zesterblank
+Microplane Zester

 When Mr B and I got married, a dear friend gave me a Microplane zester as a shower gift, and it immediately became one of the single most indispensable tools in my kitchen.
 Not only does it zest citrus like a dream, but it shaves parmesan and other hard cheeses into the finest, lightest shredded cheese ever, and grates everything from chocolate to garlic to nutmeg with equal ease.
-If you don’t have one of these babies already, pick one up today in your favorite color!
-Zester
+If you don't have one of these babies already, pick one up today in your favorite color!

 Note that this is the only item on the list that I’ve narrowed to a specific brand.
 This is because I’ve tried many other zesters and fine graters, and in my experience, none do as good a job as the Microplane brand does.

-Food Millblank
+Food Mill

 If you’ve ever wondered how people make those uber-smooth sauces and soups, a food mill might just the thing you’ve been looking for.
 Food mills are a tool that has endured the test of time, and are often employed when canning or making preserves to produce a smooth puree without seeds, skins, or stems.